“Born to Run”

 Verse–chorus with bridge and coda

 Stylistically, “Born to Run” is often associated with heartland rock, a strain of American rock music that centers working-class perspectives, direct storytelling, and emotional sincerity, typically grounded in familiar rock and folk gestures.
 At the same time, the song helped set the template for arena rock, a style designed for large venues that emphasizes anthemic choruses, dramatic dynamic builds, and arrangements that project clearly in expansive spaces.
 Arena rock favors scale, repetition, and collective emotional release, qualities that “Born to Run” delivers through its multi-layered sound and soaring refrain.
 The song also benefited from strong support on album-oriented rock radio, or AOR.
 Album-oriented rock is a radio format that arose in the late 1960s and 1970s, prioritizing full-length albums and deeper cuts over short singles, allowing longer, more elaborate tracks to gain sustained exposure.
-In that environment, “Born to Run” received heavy airplay in the United States and became Springsteen’s first Top 40 hit, even if its initial international impact remained limited.
+Within the album-oriented rock radio environment, “Born to Run” received heavy airplay in the United States and became Springsteen’s first Top 40 hit, even if its initial international impact remained limited.

 “What a Fool Believes”